nuxeo/doc.nuxeo.com-client-java/src/java/user-group.md

 ## Create

-APIs below are available to create user / group:
+APIs below are available to create user/group:
-- createUser which takes an user
+- createUser which takes a user
 - createGroup which takes a group

 Let's first create a user: